Efficient Personalization of Generative Models via Optimal Experimental Design: Appendix: Proofs, Derivations and Further Results

 \paragraph{Phase 2: Policy Extraction and Trajectory Sampling} Upon convergence of Phase 1 after $N-1$ iterations, the final policies $\{\pi^*_q\}_{q=1}^K$ are extracted from the resulting state-action visitation measures $\{ d^{*h}_{\text{mix},q} \}_{q=1}^K$.
 These policies are then executed to generate the $K \times T$ trajectories, which form the dataset $\mathcal{D}_{feedback}$ for collecting user preference feedback.

-\paragraph{Phase 3: Parameter Estimation} After the trajectories are generated and collected into $\mathcal{D}_{feedback}$ in Phase 2, preference feedback is obtained from the user for these trajectories.
-This accumulated feedback is then used to compute the final estimate $\hat{\theta}$ of the true reward parameter $\theta$, as detailed in Section \ref{sec:problem_setting}.
+\paragraph{Phase 3: Parameter Estimation} After the trajectories are generated and collected into $\mathcal{D}_{feedback}$ in Phase 2, preference feedback is obtained from the user.
+This accumulated feedback is then used to compute the final estimate $\hat{\theta}$ of the true reward parameter $\theta$, as detailed in Sec. \ref{sec:problem_setting}.